 So now, what's left?
-Well, we still have our spectacular "fin de fiesta."
+Well, we still have our spectacular "fin de fiesta," and one final solo.
 These, along with the completing the narration, and several smaller scenes, will finish off what is known as "principal photography."

 Then, we have the great pleasure of engaging in that delightful process known as "post-production."
 For those of you unfamiliar with post-production, it involves a lot of work, mostly by technical people.
 Editing is a big part of it, but we've been editing as we go along so will not be starting from scratch.
 But there are also things known as sound sweetening, color correction, image correction - all those things that turn something rough around the edges into a beautiful work of film that audiences will flock to in droves.

 Post-production also requires money to pay all those technicians, but we'll cross that bridge when we come to it.
 For now, we have our sights focused on completing the shooting, and for that, we can definitely see the light at the end of the tunnel.